somedatapacket/docs.humio.com/content/parsers/pipeline.md

 ## Inputs

+{{% notice note %}}

+PMM: OVERALL COMMENTS HERE:

+Terminology.
+I would say that a repo cantains a list of Inputs (located in the Inputs tab, which replaces the Parser tab).
+An Input consists of an end-point and a Humio Ingest Pipeline (maybe Pipeline Script that you also use).

+Define the data model as an entity-relation diagram, but maybe start the explanation of Inputs with the "story" of how an event flow through an concrete example setup. `end-point1 -> pipeline1 -> end-point2 -> pipeline2`.

+I don't think we need upstream and downstream.
+I think we could just use connected repository for downstream repos and use repo Input/end-point instead of upstream repo.

+{{% /notice %}}

 Each ingest pipeline has one or more _inputs_.
 An input is way for data to enter Humio.
 If data is sent to Humio using [Rsyslog]({{< ref "rsyslog.md" >}}) for instance, you would configure a _Socket Listeners_ with a specific network port, data sent to that socket would